ARMmbed/mbed-os-example-client/README.md

 "target.features_add": ["NANOSTACK", "THREAD_ROUTER", "COMMON_PAL"],
 ```

-6LoWPAN ND and Thread use IPv6 for connectivity.
-Therefore, you need to verify first that you have a working IPv6 connection.
+Since 6LoWPAN ND and Thread use IPv6 for connectivity, you need to verify first that you have a working IPv6 connection.
 To do that, ping the Connector IPv6 address `2607:f0d0:2601:52::20` from your network.

+#### Compile configuration for Spirit1
 <span class="notes">**Note:** In case you want to use the STM Spirit1 Sub-1 GHz RF expansion board (X-NUCLEO-IDS01A4), you need also to configure its MAC address in the `mbed_app.json` file, for example:</span>

 ```json